paz414/chess_java/README.md

 # Chess.java

 Welcome to Chess.java, a classical chess game implementation written in Java.
-This project aims to provide a user-friendly and interactive chess experience through a command-line interface.
+This project aims to provide a user-friendly and interactive chess experience through a graphical user interface (GUI).
+The GUI offers an intuitive and visually appealing way to play chess on your computer.

 ## Project Timeline